rwaldron/tc39-notes/es8/2017-03/mar-21.md

 (Caridy Patiño)

 CP: So far no feedback on the 2017 draft that was published in the last month.
 We haven't done any major updates, though we did small fixes and editorial work.
 We expect to continue with small work in 2018.
 Zibi(?) and Daniel will present a few related proposals.
 Also ??? will be updated.
-We keep waiting for number format, format to parts from google.
+We keep waiting for number format, format to parts from Google.

 DT: Your voice went out....please say that again.

-CP: We want to give updates on 2 fronts. the formatToParts? on Intl.NumberFormat.prototype.formatToParts, some google update would be good on that.
+CP: We want to give updates on 2 fronts. the formatToParts? on Intl.NumberFormat.prototype.formatToParts, some Google update would be good on that.
 The other thing is the CLDR.
 Brian will be giving us some update this week.
 We will wait for decision until we make some adjustments on 402 spec.

 AWB: Well, we actually have the thought.
 We approved the draft to approve the GA (?).